pilancilab/cpal/README.md

 # Cutting-Plane Active Learning (CPAL)

 Cutting-plane active learning is a novel active learning algorithm designed for supervised learning tasks using ReLU networks of arbitrary depths.
 This active learning scheme induces a gradient-free learning scheme and, to the best of our knowledge, is the first active learning algorithm as of date to have achieved theoretical convergence guarantees.

 🔗 Paper link: [Active Learning of Deep Neural Networks via Gradient-Free Cutting Planes](https://arxiv.org/pdf/2410.02145?)

 ![CPAL pipeline](documentation/cpal.png)

+<h3><span style="color:red">🚨 This repository is currently under active construction.
+The version here is preliminary and subject to change.</span></h3>

 # Abstract
 Active learning methods aim to improve sample complexity in machine learning.
 In this work, we investigate an active learning scheme via a novel gradient-free cutting-plane training method for ReLU networks of arbitrary depth and develop a convergence theory.